jkarpen/DataSciDemo/README.rst

 Description
 =============

-This repo is comprised of a script and data set used to demo Plotly and Python at the upcoming Data Science FunConference, San Diego, CA on Sat, Feb 28, 2015.
+This repo is comprised of a script and data set used to demo Plotly and Python at the Data Science FunConference, San Diego, CA on Sat, Feb 28, 2015.

 Requirements: